 In the event that the recipient suspends their study, the bursary shall be suspended.

-The bursary shall be administered by the Head of Australian Indigenous Studies, on behalf of the Selection Committee.
+The bursary shall be administered by the Scholarship Office, on behalf of the Selection Committee.

 The funds of the bursary shall be held in an account in the name of the University and shall be administered by the officer of the University charged with administering the bursary.